vivsridh4/VickyBytes/GitHub_Actions_Series/README.md

 :seedling: **Hack - 03:** Build & Deploy a Java function app to Azure Functions using GitHub Actions.

+:seedling: **Hack - 04:** Use any of the Azure community policy with GitHub Actions.

 more hacks to come!